 - oils used in machines

 - acids and alkalis

-- some plants, such as clematis, hellebore and mustards
+- many plants – such as Ranunculus, spurge, Boraginaceae and mustards

 This type of dermatitis is more common in certain occupations, including:

 - construction workers